tonkatsuki/tonkatsuki-blog/content/posts/ipv4-subnetting/index.md

 >10.34.100.0/22

 But before we move on, I want to teach you a hack about this.
 Know how we're always doing that thing where we work in powers of 2?
 If you're not good at basic math or multiplication tables (I certainly stink at it!), you can hack your way through this.
-Just remember your **powers of 2** and you will have to do barely any math at all.
+Just remember your **powers of two** and you will have to do barely any math at all.
 Our subnets always need to align with powers of two, right?

 >2<sup>1</sup> = 2